DivaVocals/zen_Image-Handler/README.md

 Image Handler 5 simplifies the management of product images (particularly the management of additional product images), and to help improve page performance by optimizing those images.
 Product images (based on your image settings) are created in the Image Handler<sup>5</sup> `bmz_cache` directory.
 The original images are **not** modified, so it's _perfectly_ safe to use on an existing store.

 Image Handler 5 enables you to use GD libraries or ImageMagick (if installed on your server) to generate and resize small, medium and large images on the fly  as they're required.
 You can simply upload just one image or you can have different sources for medium and large images.
-Image Handler 5 further enables you to watermark your images (overlay a second specific translucent image) and have medium or large images pop up when you move your mouse over a small image (fancy hover).
+Image Handler 5 further enables you to watermark your images (overlay a second specific translucent image) .

 This contribution includes a powerful admin interface to browse your products just like you would with the Attribute Manager and upload, delete or add additional images without having to do this manually via FTP.
 IH<sup>5</sup> works fine with mass update utilities like EZ-Populate and Database I/O Manager.